-When someone has a worldview we cannot with any amount of reflection and willingness comprehend, we become fearful.
+When someone has a worldview we cannot comprehend, we become fearful.
 Why?
 Because the unknown and unknowable scare us.
-We cannot predict the outcome, and therefore, the impact in our lives.
+We cannot predict the outcome, and therefore, the impact on our lives.
 We feel helpless in our inability to grasp something so different from ourselves.
 We feel powerless to do the one thing we know we must do: protect ourselves, those we love, and the values upon which we base our lives, which for many includes protecting the civil liberties and the well-being of our fellow human beings.
 So, we react to defend.
 It is, after all, our most primal impulse to preserve the security and safety of our family.
 It makes sense.
 If you think you might be in danger, you act.

 Another difficulty with an emotionally-charged knee-jerk reaction is its self-fulfilling nature.
 We always find what we look for.
 So, when we position ourselves to protect and defend, we are less likely to see other possibilities.
 And, when someone senses us defending even if they did not intend to cause harm, they put up their defenses.
 We become locked in a battle that may have been avoided.
 We become locked in a battle we, in part, created.

 So, what is the alternative?
 How do we create change for the better without contributing to the problem?
-We allow the fear to move through us and cultivate an experience of love.
-Want to make a difference?
+We allow the fear to move through us before acting.
 Spend time getting back in touch with love.
 It is the only source that will create an outcome that reflects the values of equality, freedom, and true justice.
-From this place, trust your capacity to compassionately and accurately interpret our environment.
+From there, trust your capacity to compassionately and accurately interpret your environment.
 When danger arises, respond.
 Instead of creating the problem, we create a solution for all by holding a higher vision and living by the principles we profess.
 To be clear, I am not advocating for indifference.
-Act but do it from your heart.
+Act but do it from love.

-How do we know the difference between creating the problem or the solution?
-Resistance born from love is very different from resistance motivated by fear.
+How do we know the difference?
+Resistance borne by love is very different from resistance motivated by fear.
 Fear comes from external sources; it is given to us.
-And, when fear becomes a tactic to control and it is incumbent upon us to recognize what is happening.
-Love comes from within.
+And, when fear becomes a tactic to control, it is incumbent upon us to recognize what is happening.
+Love-motivated resistance comes from within.
 It is the source of internal guidance.
-When we allow ourselves to experience love and hold a higher vision, the specifics of how we can contribute to the solution will become apparent.
+When we allow ourselves to experience love and hold a higher vision, the specifics of how we can contribute to the solution will become clear.

 There are practical ways to facilitate moving out of a space of fear before taking action.
 Here are a few.

 Manage exposure to the media.
-Our consumption of information through social and traditional media are in large part responsible for much of the unrest in the world today.
+Our consumption of information through social and traditional media is in large part responsible for much of the unrest in the world today.
 Every time you re-read that terrifying headline, you reinforce an experience of fear.
 Don’t bury your head in the sand.
-Just limit what you listen to and read to one source, once a day.
+Instead, actively manage what you listen to and read.
 And, when you feel fear, stop and allow it to move through you before sharing or posting.
 From a space of love, it may still be important to share, but give yourself time to know if that is so.
 Are you spreading fear or calling for action from love?

 Stay centered and focused on living the life you intend to live.
 When we move into crisis thinking, we tend to stop doing the very things that nurture our capacity to have a deeper understanding of the human experience.
 Purposefully make time to continue such activities as self-care, having fun, and spending time with loved ones.
 Want to change the world?
 Find levity and share it.